What is cystic fibrosis?

 Symptoms that might indicate a serious or life-threatening condition

-Cystic fibrosis can lead to serious complications, such as diabetes, respiratory failure, liver failure, and heart failure.
-Seek immediate medical care (call 911) if you, your child, or someone you are with, have any of the following symptoms that may be associated with these conditions:
+Cystic fibrosis can lead to serious complications.
+This includes diabetes, respiratory failure, liver failure, and heart failure.
+Seek immediate medical care (call 911) for any of the following symptoms:

 What causes cystic fibrosis?

 Cystic fibrosis is an inherited disease.
-It is caused by a mutation in the CFTR gene that triggers the mucus-producing glands of the body to make excessive amounts of abnormally thick and sticky mucus.
-A person must inherit two copies of the defective gene, one from each parent, in order to develop cystic fibrosis.
-Each parent of an affected individual carries one copy of the defective gene, but they do not usually show symptoms of the disease.
+It is caused by a mutation in the CFTR gene.
+This change triggers the mucus-producing glands of the body to make excessive amounts of abnormally thick and sticky mucus.
+A person must inherit two copies of the defective gene, one from each parent, to develop cystic fibrosis.
+Each parent of an affected person carries one copy of the defective gene, but they do not usually show symptoms of the disease.

 Cystic fibrosis is traditionally diagnosed in children.
 However, an increasing number of adults who have had recurring bouts of pneumonia are being diagnosed with the disease as well.